-- 1. Change the default Authentication Phrase via Configuration > Shutdown > PowerChute Shutdown Parameters.
-If you are running NMC firmware version v6.8.0+, you are required to set an Authentication Phrase before PowerChute access can be enabled. - 2.
-Disable HTTP and enable HTTPS via Configuration > Network > Web > Access. - 3.
-Create a new SSL certificate for the Network Management Card using the APC Network Management Card Security Wizard v1.0.4, or the NMC Security Wizard CLI Utility.
-Please refer to these manuals for more information. - 4.
+- Change the default Authentication Phrase via Configuration > Shutdown > PowerChute Shutdown Parameters.
+If you are running NMC 2 firmware version v6.8.0+, you are required to set an Authentication Phrase before PowerChute access can be enabled. - Disable HTTP and enable HTTPS via Configuration > Network > Web > Access.
+NOTE: HTTPS is required for Dell VxRail support. - Create a new SSL certificate for the Network Management Card using the APC Network Management Card Security Wizard v1.0.4, or the NMC Security Wizard CLI Utility.
+Please refer to the NMC 3 Security Handbook for more information. - 4.
 Replace the default self-signed SSL certificate with the new one in Configuration > Network > Web > SSL Certificate. - 5.
 Ensure that NMC firmware updates are installed to apply the latest security updates and bug fixes. - 6.
-Please see the Security Guides for the Network Management Cards for more information on how to secure them available here.
+Please see the Security Handbooks for the Network Management Cards for more information on how to secure them available here.